GRANTING TIMETABLE & APPLICATION FORM

 Areas of Interest

-Te Rau Puāwai Education Trust is interested in innovative initiatives, interventions and projects that:
+Te Rau Puāwai Education Trust is interested in innovative locally led, community centric and school based initiatives, interventions and projects that:

 Increase teacher effectiveness to respond to inequality, inequity and diverse learning needs